-H.H.T.L.C. welcomes the volunteer assistance of professionals in the allied health fields of physical, occupational, and speech therapy.
-Because safety for their riders is a primary concern, H.H.T.L.C. also needs people with horse experience to lead horses during riding lessons.
+H.H.T.L.C. welcomes the volunteer assistance of professionals in the allied health fields of physical, occupational, and speech therapy, as well as people with horse experience.

-To provide continuity for their riders, H.H.T.L.C. asks volunteers for a minimum commitment of eight weeks.
+To provide continuity for their riders, H.H.T.L.C. asks volunteers for a minimum commitment of eight weeks for the upcoming spring session of lessons.
 A volunteer may sign up for as little as two hours, one night a week, or for as many as three hours on one or both lesson nights.

 H.H.T.L.C. serves riders with a wide variety of disabilities including cerebral palsy, autism, attention deficit disorder, developmental delays, mental retardation, Down syndrome, and traumatic brain injury, among others.
-The lessons are designed to be both therapeutic and fun.
-Program director, Elaine Smith, describes the benefits of the lessons.
-"Some of our riders receive many different types of therapies.
+Lessons are designed to be both therapeutic and fun.

 H.H.T.L.C. will hold a required volunteer training session for lesson volunteers on Saturday, June 18, from 1-5 p.m. at the center.
 Anyone who wishes to volunteer to help with the riding lessons must attend this hands-on training.